davidvonthenen/graph-rag-guide/Enterprise_Version.md

 Short‑term memory now acts as an always‑on incubator: good facts rise, bad facts fade, and governance stays on autopilot.
 Next, we’ll wrap the paper with a concise Conclusion and call to action.

-## 5. Implementation Guide**
+## 5. Implementation Guide

-For a reference implementation, please check out the following: [enterprise_implementation/README.md](./enterprise_implementation/README.md)
+For a reference, please check out the following: [enterprise_version/README.md](./enterprise_version/README.md)

 # 6. Conclusion